-Graham’s research provides an understanding of chromosome pairing within wheat and enables the incorporation of genes from wild relatives into the wheat genome to provide beneficial traits for yield and resilience.
+Graham’s research provides an understanding of the control of pairing and crossover between related chromosomes in wheat and enables the incorporation of genes from wild relatives into the wheat genome to provide beneficial traits for yield and resilience.

 Graham is also working to understand the genes involved in the temperature sensitivity of meiosis which will be important for growing wheat in a warming environment.

 - Genetic recombination (crossover) in wheat

 - The effect of temperature on meiosis

 Inducing chromosomes derived from different wheat varieties to recombine is fundamental to plant breeding.
 Fertility of polyploid species, such as wheat and many flowering plants, depends on pairing and recombination at meiosis occurring only between true homologous chromosomes.

 Pairing and crossover between the highly related, but more diverged homoeologous chromosomes in wheat results in reduced fertility.